 When you suffer an occupational injury or illness in North Myrtle Beach or elsewhere in South Carolina, you must report it to your employer and get medical treatment right away.

-You should also protect your right to compensation by contacting an experienced workers’ compensation attorney at Jebaily Law Firm, P.A.
+You should also protect your right to compensation by contacting an experienced workers’ compensation attorney at Jebaily Law Firm.
 We may be able to help you with filing a workers’ compensation claim and with overcoming any obstacles that arise in obtaining the benefits you deserve.

 Call or click here today to schedule a free and confidential consultation about your legal rights and options after a workplace injury.